 This post may include affiliate links.
 Thank you for your support.

-Update: This post was originally published in April 2015.
-I took new photos, tweaked the recipe slightly and made updates to the post below to include more information about vegetable dip.
-Plus, I added a recipe video and step by step photos to show you how easy this cheesy broccoli dip is to make!
+Update: This recipe was originally published in April 2015.
+I took new photos, tweaked the recipe slightly and made updates to the post below to include more information about this cheesy broccoli dip.

-Hey guys!
-Today we are celebrating the life of any party – dips!
+Hey friends – today we are celebrating the life of any party—besides yourself of course—creamy, cheesy dips!

-So, grab a party-sized bag of chips and get ready to score a party touchdown with this insanely cheesy dip!
+Grab a party-sized bag of chips and get ready to score a touchdown with this insanely cheesy dip:

 Overhead photo of a head of fresh broccoli cut into bite-size florets on a large wood cutting board with a knife next to the florets.

-• Bacon: Crispy bacon adds a punch of smoky, salty, umami flavor!
+• Bacon: Crispy bacon adds a punch of smoky, salty, umami flavor.
 I prefer to use center cut bacon because it has less fat and prevents the dip from becoming greasy.
-The recipe calls for 6 slices of bacon, but you can use more if you like!
-Note: You can easily omit the bacon to make this dip vegetarian!
+The recipe calls for 6 slices of bacon, but you can most definitely use more if you like.

 • Yellow Onion: Half of a large yellow onion adds a touch of mild onion flavor.

-• Cheeses: A trifecta of cream cheese, Colby Jack and parmesan cheese adds complex flavor and make this dip deliciously cheesy!
-Cream cheese provides a rich creaminess, and Colby jack delivers a mildly sweet taste and smooth texture, while parmesan adds a subtly sharp flavor!
-Make sure you shred or grate the cheese yourself for the best taste and texture!
-(See below for substitution ideas!)
+• Cheeses: A trifecta of cheeses add complex flavor and make this dip with broccoli irresistible.
+Cream cheese provides a rich creaminess, and Colby Jack or cheddar cheese delivers a mildly sweet taste and smooth texture, while parmesan adds a subtly sharp flavor.
+Make sure you grab blocks of cheese and shred or grate them yourself for the best taste and texture.

-• Scallions: Fresh scallions provide delicate onion flavor and make a beautiful garnish!
+• Scallions: Green onions provide delicate onion flavor and make a beautiful garnish.

 • Dairy: The combination of Sour cream, milk and mayonnaise give the dip a thick and creamy texture while providing a slightly tangy flavor.